Metrology Solutions for eMobility

 Electric vehicles have very different powertrains – with either a single-speed or two-speed transmission instead of up to nine gears found in combustion engines.
 The engine and transmission share a housing – reducing the number of components and weight, but not the quality requirements.
 A number of measuring and inspection steps are needed to ensure top performance, low wear and tear, and quiet operation.

-Medical parts are rarely produced in a single location.
+New Energy Vehicle parts are rarely produced in a single location.
 Yet measurement and inspection issues can pop up in any country and at any supplier.
 Our global network of application engineers and service are here to help solve your quality assurance challenges so you can keep traceability and quality at a consistently high level.

 Identification of specific quality demands and subsequent needs.